terraform-google-modules/terraform-example-foundation/README.md

 ### [4. projects](./4-projects/)

-This step, is focused on creating service projects with a standard configuration and that are attached to the Shared VPC created in the previous step.
+This step is focused on creating service projects with a standard configuration that are attached to the Shared VPC created in the previous step and application infrastructure pipelines.
 Running this code as-is should generate a structure as shown below:

 ```